-In most species, including humans, all genetic variation is generated by two interlinked processes: mutation, which generates new variable positions, and recombination, which randomly shuffles mutations into new combinations, which then drive genetic differences in our disease risk, are acted upon by natural selection, and provide information on our genetic ancestry.
+In most species, including humans, all genetic variation is generated by two interlinked processes: mutation, which generates new sequence variants, and recombination, which randomly shuffles mutations into new combinations.
+This variation undlies the genetic differences in our disease risk, are acted upon by natural selection, and can provide information on our genetic ancestry.
 Recombination is probably why sexual reproduction exists.
 It is also essential for human fertility, while errors in recombination can lead to aneuploidy (e.g. trisomy 21) and diseases cause by deletions, or duplications, of large genomic segments.
 Remarkably, recombination differences between subspecies, alongside mutational differences, have been shown to drive infertility in hybrids, connecting these basic biological processes with the formation of new species, i.e. speciation.
 Why hybrid infertility occurs is still unknown, but it appears to involve failure of proper pairing - synapsis - of homologous pairs of chromosomes in meiosis.

-An interdisciplinary team of researchers at the centre are working together to study recombination and these links to speciation/chromosome pairing, using diverse approaches including genome engineering, statistical genetics, microscopy and fertility measurement.
+An interdisciplinary team of researchers at the centre are working together to study recombination and its links to speciation/chromosome pairing, using diverse approaches including genome engineering, statistical genetics, cytogenetics and fertility measurement of mouse models.
 Team members (in a paper [Myers et al., 2010] recently included within the top 21 achievements of WTCHG researchers, across the 21 years of the centre's existence) previously identified a rapidly evolving gene, PRDM9, at the heart of the recombination process in most mammals, including humans.
-PRDM9 positions almost all our recombination events, into specific "hotspots", by binding DNA at specific motif sites, and trimethylating nearby histones at H3K4.
-Now, we have generated mice carrying specific genetic manipulations at PRDM9.
+PRDM9 positions almost all our recombination events, into specific "hotspots", by binding DNA at specific motif sites, and trimethylating nearby histones.
+More recently, we have generated mice carrying specific genetic manipulations at PRDM9.
 For example, this has revealed that humanization of the DNA binding domain of PRDM9 rescues fertility in previously sterile hybrids.
 This project will involve generating and/or analysing genome-wide ChIP-Seq datasets measuring where recombination occurs in mice carrying this and other manipulations at PRDM9.
 This will allow us to better understand the links between recombination, variation in PRDM9 - whose DNA-binding domain also varies among humans - and infertility and disease.